-During the Weimar Republic - from 1926 to 1933 - the place was already known by its present name, to document the abolition of the monarchy in this prominent place.
-With the "seizure of power" of the National Socialists he was named back in Königsplatz.
+During the Weimar Republic - from 1926 to 1933 - the square once bore its current name to document the abolition of the monarchy in this prominent place.
+With the "seizure of power" by the National Socialists, he was renamed in Königsplatz.

-The last battles of the Second World War took place in the center of Berlin, as a result of which the Reichstag building and the Platz der Republik in front of it were badly damaged.
-In the removal of the war debris, the bomb and grenade funnels were filled up on the square with ruin parts.
-After the time of the national socialism was finished, it got 1948 again the republican name.
+The last battles of the Second World War took place in downtown Berlin, as a result of which the Reichstag building and the Republic Square in front of it were badly damaged.
+When the war debris was removed, the bomb and grenade funnels on the square were also filled with ruins.
+After the National Socialist period ended, in 1948 it was given the republican name again.

 May 22, 2019

-Built in the neo-renaissance style by Paul Wallot in the Tiergarten district of 1884-94, on the left bank of the Spree, it housed both the Reichstag of the German Empire and the Diet of the Weimar Republic.
-After severe damage caused by the Reichstag fire of 1933 and during the Second World War, the building was restored in the 1960s in a modernized form and from 1991 to 1999 again fundamentally redesigned. ...
-During the Second World War, the building served as an air raid shelter with bricked windows.
-The AEG produced electron tubes there, a military hospital was set up and the gynecological ward of the nearby Charité moved here - a few hundred Berliners were born in the Reichstag building. ...
+Built in the Tiergarten district by Paul Wallot in the neo-Renaissance style from 1884 to 1894, the building on the left bank of the Spree housed both the Reichstag of the German Empire and the Reichstag of the Weimar Republic.
+After severe damage from the Reichstag fire in 1933 and in World War II, the building was restored in a modernized form in the 1960s and fundamentally redesigned from 1991 to 1999. ...
+In the Second World War, the building with bricked-up windows served as an air-raid shelter.
+AEG produced electron tubes there, a hospital was set up and the gynecological ward of the nearby Charité was moved here - a few hundred Berliners were born in the Reichstag building. ...
 During the division of Berlin, the Reichstag building was in the British sector.
-The Berlin Wall ran directly to the east side of the building.
-The "lonely, shattered Reichstag" became the symbol - as "sandstone colossus in the no-man's-land between the hostile world systems"
+The Berlin Wall ran directly on the east side of the building.
+The "lonely, shot Reichstag" became a symbol - as a "sandstone colossus in the no man's land between the hostile world systems"

 September 10, 2017